 This article was first published in the iVT Magazine, Annual Review 2021

-By Marco Pedretti and Andrea Incerti Delmonte, Application Engineers at TTControl
+By Marco Pedretti and Andrea Incerti Delmonte, Computer Vision & Robotics Engineers at TTControl

 While fully autonomous cars will not be seen widely on our roads very soon, automated off-highway machines are likely to be launched before.
 Already, mobile machinery manufacturers face rapidly increasing complexity with the implementation of electronic, sensing, and software architectures.
 Derived from a strong customer demand for more efficiency, repeatability, and higher throughput, the answer for handling this challenge is obvious and lies in more automation.
 However, success is bolstered by the right strategy that should include access to technology, empowering operators, and the vertical integration of suppliers who have the right know-how at their disposal.

 Sensors, algorithms, and high-performance computing platforms are key components which are required to achieve the needed levels of automation.
 First, sensors perceive the surrounding environment and produce huge amounts of multi-modal data.
 Then, sophisticated algorithms need to extract meaningful information and drive the decision-making process.
 Classical embedded architectures cannot satisfy this exponentially increasing computational demand.
 Therefore, high-performance computing (HPC) architectures are needed to optimize such workloads.
 Off-highway OEMs can benefit from huge engineering and economical resources that have already been invested in self-driving car programs.
 Sensors, algorithms, and computing platforms, considered merely as research tools just a few years ago, are now becoming available for real-world adoption.
 These platforms have now achieved the robustness and reliability required for typical off-highway scenarios.